neondatabase/website/content/docs/integrations/django.md

 where:

 - `<user>` is the database user, which is found on the Neon Console **Dashboard** tab, under **Connection Details**.
-- `<password>` is the database user's password, which is provided to you when you create a project
+- `<password>` is the database user's password, which is provided to you when you create a project.
 - `<project_id>` is the ID of the Neon project, which is found on the Neon Console **Settings** tab, under **General Settings**.

 For additional information about Django project settings, see [Django Settings: Databases](https://docs.djangoproject.com/en/4.0/ref/settings/#databases), in the Django documentation.

 **_Note_**: Running Django tests is currently not supported.
-The Django test runner must be able to create a database for tests, which is not yet supported.
+The Django test runner must be able to create a database for tests, which is not yet supported by Neon.